rutgerrademaker/ansible-raspberry-pi/README.md

 - Uptime kuma
 - Start minecraft server if someone tries to connect (or visits some website with a button to start it)
 - Stop minecraft server at if no users are connected for x time.
+- Stop modifying docker compose (and other config) files on the target server by preparing them locally.